Russia's Renaissance Insurance hopes to raise $290mn with IPO

 The offering should appeal to investors thanks to the group’s strong profitability and big upside growth potential.
 Motor insurance made up 57% of the revenues of RUB37bn ($510mn) in 2020, with voluntary medical insurance accounting for another 17% and other products for the remaining 26% in the non-life segment.

-The bigger business is life insurance where “investment” products – these have become a proxy for bank deposits – account for 54% of the RUB46bn of revenues in 2020 and endowments another 17%, with others making up the remaining 29%.
+The bigger business is life insurance, where “investment” products – these have become a proxy for bank deposits – account for 54% of the RUB46bn of revenues in 2020 and endowments another 17%, with others making up the remaining 29%.

 Revenues have been growing at a compound rate (CAGR) of 9% in the last two years from RUB70.3bn in 2018 to RUB82.8bn in 2020 and the net income growth was up from RUB3.4bn to RUB4.7bn over the same period, a CAGR of 18% over those two years.